Croatia - your sailing destination

 Information about the anchorage

-Unije – Vognisca bay is very good anchorage in all winds except S. We were there ones in very strong Jugo and it was still not too bad.
+Unije – Vognisca bay is very good anchorage in all winds except S. Even than, it is not critical, just unpleasant.
+We were there ones, in very strong Jugo and it was still not too bad.
 50m of chain and no problem.
-Anchor is holding well in send bottom at 8-12m.
+Anchor is holding well in the sand bottom at 8-12m.
 No buoy field.